Muhammad Mokaev: Brave Combat Federation

 Mokaev debuted on 1 August 2020, against Glenn McVeigh, in Sweden under the Brave Combat Federation 37 card.
 He scored a unanimous decision victory.
 He received a "Fight of the Night Bonus" for this fight.

+Mokaev's second fight was against Hayden Sherriff under the Celtic Gladiator 28 card in England.
+Mokaev won the fight 51 seconds into the first round via TKO.
+Accredited MMA record keeper website Tapology has listed this bout as ineligible to be recorded as a professional MMA bout.
+They stated that "(Sherriff) Has purposely participated in bouts with no reasonable path to victory, displayed a lack of competitive effort, and is unjustifiably matched against far more skilled opponents.
+(He) has knowingly competed and/or listed themself under false names or aliases in order to hide their actual record or identity, or for another improper purpose."
+Sherriff officially has an 0-13 record in professional MMA and an 0-10 record in amateur MMA according to Sherdog, all of his losses have come in the first round.

 His third fight was against Jamie Kelly, from Rochdale, fighting out of SBG gym under Martin Stapleton.
-He won the fight fight via a rear-naked choke, and received a "Fight of the Night" bonus.
+He won the fight via a rear-naked choke, and received a "Fight of the Night" bonus.

 His next fight was against Dave Jones under the Celtic Gladiator 28 promotion in Glasgow and he won the fight in the third round.

 Mokaev faced Abdul Hussein at the Brave Combat Federation 49.
 It was described as "15 minutes of non-stop scrambling".
 The fight was won by decision by Mokaev.

 His fight with Ibragim Nazurov at Brave Combat Federation 51 was ruled as a no-contest due to a low kick when Ibragim Nazurov was deemed unable to continue after absorbing a first round low blow.

 He faced Blaine O'Driscoll at Brave Combat Federation 54 and won the fight via rear-naked choke in the second round.